How to Become an Appraiser in Alaska

 Alaska Appraiser License: Certified Residential

-How to become a real estate appraiser in AK: Certified Residential
+How to become a Certified Residential Real Estate Appraiser in Alaska

-As a Certified Residential Appraiser in Alaska, you’re authorized to assess any residential property with 1-4 units, regardless of its intricacy or worth.
-This includes evaluating vacant or unimproved land suitable for 1-4 family use.
-To become a Certified Residential Appraiser in Alaska, here’s what you need to do:
+As a Certified Residential Appraiser (or home appraiser) in Alaska, you’re authorized to assess any residential property with 1-4 units, regardless of its complexity or transaction value.
+This includes vacant or unimproved land suitable for 1-4 family use.

-Step 1: 204 hours of required education (79 of which was earned to become a Trainee)
+Step 1: Complete 204 total hours of required education (including the initial 79 hours to become a Trainee).

-Step 2: 1,500 of acceptable appraisal experience in no fewer than 12 months.
+Step 2: Gain 2,500 of acceptable appraisal experience in no fewer than 24 months.

-Step 3: Submit your education and experience details and apply to sit for the National Uniform Licensing and Certification Exam
+Step 3: Submit your application to sit for the National Uniform Licensing and Certification Exam, including proof of education and experience, to the Alaska Board of Certified Real Estate Appraisers.

 Alaska Certified Residential Appraiser (204 hours) – AQB recommended course order